nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 &nbsp;&nbsp;
-2a.
-The person specified is not found in TABS.
+1a.
+The person specified or the group specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-2a1.
-TABS terminates the operation by the user.
+1a1.
+TABS displays that the person specified or the group specified does not exist.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Use case ends.

 &nbsp;&nbsp;
+1b.
+The group specified does not have the person specified in TABS.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1b1.
+TABS displays that the person specified is not in the group specified.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.

 &nbsp;&nbsp;
-3a.
-The person does not have the specified task.
+1c.
+The task specified does not exist for the person specified in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-3a1.
-TABS terminates the operation by the user.
+1c1.
+TABS displays that the person specified does not have the task specified.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Use case ends.

 &nbsp;&nbsp;
+1d.
+TABS detects a missing or an empty required field.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1d1.
+TABS displays the format of the command and the required fields.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.